 - Track your academic progress using myPurdue Plan via myPurdue and also make sure you seek academic advising from Lori Butchko.
-Check with Lori Butchko to ensure the completion of all your degree requirements. myPurdue Plan is not a substitute for academic advising and it is not recommended students self-advise. - Check minimum GPA and credit requirements for your plan of study (see Lori or a faculty member). - Verify that your degree requirements are being met by ordering a transcript and/or checking myPurdue. - Register for CAND 99100 your final semester.
-Note: if you sign-up for this course while taking another course(s) there is no fee.
-If Candidacy (CAND) is the only course needed to graduate a student must register for CAND 99200.
-A charge will be assessed for CAND 99200. - Make sure you have no holds.
+Check with Lori Butchko to ensure the completion of all your degree requirements. myPurdue Plan is not a substitute for academic advising and it is not recommended students self-advise. - Check minimum GPA and credit requirements for your plan of study (see Lori or a faculty member). - Verify that your degree requirements are being met by ordering a transcript and/or checking myPurdue. - Make sure you have no holds.
 You will not receive your degree until hold(s) have cleared. - Make sure the address listed in the myPurdue system is accurate as this is where your diploma will be mailed.